 Sitemap

 What is a sitemap?
-A sitemap is your site’s repository of pages, neatly compiled for Google’s bots to crawl.
-In short, a sitemap is the file that can help Google bots navigate your site and find pages that you want indexed.
-Even without this file, Google can still crawl and index your site’s pages, but with a sitemap, you can make your pages easier to crawl and improve your chances of sending Google to the right pages.
+A sitemap is your website’s repository of pages, neatly compiled for Google’s bots to crawl.
+In short, a sitemap is the file that can help Google bots navigate your website and find pages that you want indexed.
+Even without this file, Google can still crawl and index your website’s pages, but with a sitemap, you can make your pages easier to crawl and improve your chances of sending Google to the right pages.

 Duplicate Content